 Saving a natural tooth through endodontic treatment should always be the first choice for the best health and cosmetic results.
 There are many advantages to saving your natural tooth:

-- normal biting force, so you can continue to eat your favorite foods
+- Bite force distribution, so you can keep eating your favorite foods

 Tips for Saving Your Teeth

 - If you are given a choice between root canal treatment or tooth extraction, always choose root canal treatment.
 Dentistry has yet to produce a denture, bridge or implant that looks, feels and functions as well as a natural tooth.

 - If your dentist recommends tooth extraction, ask whether root canal treatment is an option.